m Summer School — Economics of Health & Human Capital | EcHo · Royal Holloway

 Venue & Accommodation

-The summer school takes place at Stewart House, 32 Russell Square, London WC1B 5DN, in the heart of Bloomsbury.
+The summer school takes place at Royal Holloway, 11 Bedford square, London WC1B 3RE (days 1 and 2) and Stewart House, 32 Russell Square, London WC1B 5DN (days 3 and 4), in the heart of Bloomsbury.
 There is no registration fee.
 Participants are expected to cover their own travel and accommodation.

 Affordable Accommodation · University of London